libor-m/ngs-course/07-gtools.rst

 	--snps snps.txt # Keep these SNPs
 	--snps snps.txt –-exclude # Remove these SNPs

-To select a subset of samples
+To select a subset of samples:

 .. code-block:: bash